ZeroYuHuang/ZeroYuHuang.github.io/index.md

 **Hight Lights**

+- Jan.
+2024: Two papers get accepted by ICLR 2025 and one by NAACL!

-- Our paper, Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training, has been accepted by NeurIPS 2024 (spotlight)!
+- Nov.
+2024: Our paper, [Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training](https://openreview.net/forum?id=FXJDcriMYH), has been accepted by NeurIPS 2024 (spotlight)!

-- Our paper, Unlocking Emergent Modularity in Large Language Models, gets the NAACL 2024 Outstanding Paper award!
+- Apr.
+2024: Our paper, [Unlocking Emergent Modularity in Large Language Models](https://arxiv.org/abs/2310.10908), gets the NAACL 2024 Outstanding Paper award!

-- Happy to start my PhD at UoE!
+- Jan.
+2024: Happy to start my PhD at UoE!

 <!--<span style="color:red">__Blog-course:__</span>    NLP Course <span style="color:#92bf32">For You</span> - look [here](https://lena-voita.github.io/nlp_course.html).-->